SEC Rule 17a-4 Collage Graphic

 Transactions the rule covers

-• Principal sales from inventory to customers
+• Principal sales from inventory to customers.

-• Principal purchases from customers (markdowns)
+• Principal purchases from customers, or markdowns.

-• Riskless and simultaneous principal transactions
+• Riskless and simultaneous principal transactions.

-• All security types: equities, bonds, direct participation programs, oil royalties, and others
+• All security types: equities, bonds, direct participation programs, oil royalties, and others.

 One key exemption